GoPlugin/plugin-deployment/manual-script_integrate_bkup.md

       **_NOTE : The above values are taken from a private development host which is regularly erased_**

+   To edit your new vars file using the guidelines set out above, run the command;

+         nano ~/"plinode_$(hostname -f)".vars

+   In this example I use `nano` but you can replace this with the editor that you are more comfortable with e.g. vim, vi etc.

 ---

    4. Copy the legacy credentials files to conform with the updated standard.